1,000+ Opportunities

 Find similar grantsRolling basis with funding decisions within 2 weeks of submission; applications open through June 30, 2026.

 Community Engagement Grants is sponsored by Montana Public Health Institute (MTPHI).
-MTPHI funds community engagement activities led by local and tribal health departments to address public health priorities and overcome participation barriers.
+MTPHI funds community engagement activities led by local and tribal health departments aimed at addressing public health priorities.
+This program is designed to be low-barrier and supportive, overcoming common participation barriers.

 Get alerted about grants like this